 There are moments in life when you can truly feel the weight of the world on your shoulders… Moments when it feels so unfair that you and your loved ones wake up to find a new mountain plopped down right in front of you.
 The moments when you realize that everyone who is important in your life has to turn to you now.
 Is it scary or intriguing?
 Are you nervous or excited?
 New situations allow for open-ended possibilities!
 You realize you are responsible for everything that happens from here on out, at least for now, and the pressure is on!

 OK.
-Just breath.
+Just breathe.
 We don’t have time for anxiety attacks….
 Instead,we have to make a plan to squelch that anxiety.
 You WILL lead your family through.

 Priority one!
 A wide-eyed and honest assessment of your situation must be done.
 Since everyone’s starting point will be different, this section wil be a work in generalities.
 Nevertheless, there are a few certainties everyone will need to check off the list: